Skip to content

 2. Test components on various screen sizes and devices.

-For more detailed examples, check out the button component implementation in the source code.
+For more detailed examples, check out existing components like button, lozenge, or accordion in the source code.